cossacklabs/product-docs/content/themis/languages/nodejs/installation.md

     npm install jsthemis
     ```

+    JsThemis is a native addon for nodejs.
+During the installation process, all package files and all its dependencies are copied to the node_modules directory of your project.
+After copying, npm will start compiling the addon in your environment.
+If the compiler shows a compilation error, try adding the following variables before retrying the npm install.
+Locate the directories where the `libthemis.a` and `themis/themis.h` files are located and change the values of the CPPFLAGS, LDFLAGS variables to the appropriate values.

+    ```bash
+    export CPPFLAGS="-I/opt/homebrew/include"
+    export LDFLAGS="-L/opt/homebrew/lib"
+    npm install jsthemis
+    ```

 Once JsThemis is installed, you can [try out code examples](../examples/).

 ## Building latest version from source